ariyawala/furima-32539/README.md

 ### Association

-- belongs_to : item
+- belongs_to :item
-- belongs_to : user
+- belongs_to :user
+- has_one :address

 ## addresses table